stollander33/docs/docs/users/user_guide.md

 `rapydo update`

+This step is usually not needed when submodules are switched to a new version, but it is useful in any other case.
+You can safely add to your swiss-knife box and execute it in any case.

 To skip updates of your main branch and only update your submodules: `rapydo update -i main`

 **6 - Pull new base images**